While the doors to Birmingham Museums venues are closed, there are ways to keep in touch and engaged online, as we bring the museums to you.

-Visit the Birmingham Museums YouTube channel.
-A series of new object spotlight videos will be released over the coming weeks so you can learn more about some of the fascinating artworks on display.
+Visit the Birmingham Museums YouTube channel where we have a series of object spotlight videos so you can learn more about some of the fascinating artworks on display.
 There is also an archive of past videos about displays and exhibitions.

 Visit www.youtube.com/user/BirminghamMAG or see social media for the latest videos.